Vision, Mission and Values

 In the School of Business; the undergraduate and graduate business programs as well as the accounting program are accredited by The Association to Advance Collegiate Schools of Business International (AACSB)

-In the School of Public Health; the bachelor’s programs in Health Studies, and the Master of Public Health degrees are accredited by the Council on Education for Public Health (CEPH)
+In the School of Public Health the programs in Public Health Studies, the Master of Public Health degrees, the Master of Biostatistics, and the Ph.D. programs in Community Health, Epidemiology, Health Systems and Policy are all are accredited by the Council on Education for Public Health (CEPH)

 In the School of Social Work; both the bachelor’s and the master’s programs are accredited by the Council on Social Work Education (CSWE)